shablamz/shablamz.github.io/index.md

 [![View full document](https://img.shields.io/badge/PDF-View_Full_Document-blue?logo=adobe-acrobat-reader&logoColor=white)](assets/Shahad_Thesis.pdf)

 <div style="text-align: justify">To understand the process of life, it is crucial for us to study proteins and their functions.
 Proteins execute (almost) all cellular activities and their func- tions are standardized by Gene Ontology (GO).
 The amount of discovered pro- tein sequences grows rapidly as a consequence of the fast rate of development of technologies in gene sequencing.
 In UniProKB, there are more than 200 million proteins.
-Still, less than 1% of the proteins in the UniProtKB database are exper- imentally GO-annotated, which is the result of the exorbitant cost of biological experiments.
+Still, less than 1% of the proteins in the UniProtKB database are experimentally GO-annotated, which is the result of the exorbitant cost of biological experiments.
 To minimize the large gap, developing an efficient and effective method for automatic protein function prediction (AFP) is important.</div>
 <br>
 <center><img src="assets/img/overview.jpg"/></center>
 <br>